COMPASS-Center/chistig-placematch/05-simulation-sweeps/emews/README.md

  * `scripts` - any necessary scripts (e.g. scripts to launch a model), excluding scripts used to run the workflow.
  * `swift` - swift code

+To actually run a chistig sweep, first do the following:
+1. Create a upf file and put it into the /emews/data/ subdirectory.
+2. Then create a configuration file in the /swift/cfgs/ subdirectory.
+NOTE: Make sure you specify the upf file from step1 in this .cfg file.
+3. Finally, choose an experiment/sweep name (e.g. `sweeptest1`).

+Then start the conda environment with the following: conda activate /projects/p32153/condaenvs/conda-swift

+Then cd into the emews subdirectory of the git repo where the runs will occur: cd /projects/p32153/chistig-placematch/05-simulation-sweeps/emews/

+And run the sweep with the following: swift/run_paramsweepworkflow.sh <experiment-name> swift/cfgs/<config-name>.cfg

+So for example, the sweeptest1 experiment submission looked like this: swift/run_paramsweepworkflow.sh sweeptest3 swift/cfgs/paramsweepworkflow_sweeptest3.cfg